 Top Ten Things You Should Know

-With more than 15 years working with children of incarcerated parents, many programs, teachers, and youth workers have asked us for advice and suggestions to help them better serve this population.
+With many years of experience working with children of incarcerated parents, many programs, teachers, and youth workers have asked us for advice and suggestions to help them better serve this population.
 The following is a list developed with Avary program graduates and staff that give adults some guidance.

 - The circumstances of a parent’s arrest are irrelevant – don’t EVER ask.
 Asking about why a parent is serving time in jail can make the child feel uncomfortable or judged and can even damage trust, even if this is not your intention.
 When discussing family oriented situations, be respectful by letting the child lead the interaction.
 If a conversation does develop, focus as much as possible on the child’s emotional experience of not having mom or dad around, not the details of what happened.

 - All kids need one-on-one attention.
 When a family is dealing with turmoil at home, regular one-on-one support and attention can become rare.
 They will need to get, or look to get it at school or from other types of mentoring relationships.
 Please keep in mind that acting out often coincides with change at home (a parent is arrested, a parent is released, an expected change of release date) so be mindful of these influential factors and offer additional support/attention when you can.

 - Stress at home can look like other things (i.e., learning disabilities, ADHD) at school.
 When there is violence, food insecurity, and traumatic, unstable circumstances happening in the home, a child may come to school or other organized activities and be unable to focus because they are hungry, tired, or anxious.

 - Whenever possible – talk to the parents or the caregiver.
 Don’t assume that the caregiver-parent is incapable, not concerned, or is uninvolved.
 Begin a conversation with a parent from a place of concern and care for the child and be aware not to judge.